-Our district cohorts allow students to meet with district leaders meet throughout the program and in the final seminar capstone course.
+Our district cohorts allow students to meet with district leaders throughout the program and in the final seminar capstone course.
 In addition, EDL faculty members incorporate guest speakers into the classroom and leadership experience.
-Besides the basic objective of exposing students to the various leadership positions such as principal, assistant principal, and department head, incorporating guest speakers can inform candidates about current job openings and employment trends.
+Besides the basic objective of exposing students to the various leadership positions such as Principal, Assistant Principal, and Department Head, incorporating guest speakers can inform candidates about current job openings and employment trends.

 Internship and Experiential Learning Opportunities

-At the sixth-year professional diploma level, The EDL Department prepares school and educational leaders.
+At the Sixth-Year Certificate Program with Certification (092), the EDL Department prepares school and educational leaders.
 Through a number of field-based experiences, students are able to apply leadership theory and principles in supervised real-world settings.
 They are mentored by highly regarded, competent credentialed, experienced professionals.
 Candidates are required to develop and implement professionally sound project that serves the school community in advancing the mission and goals of the school.
 More widely, students are encouraged to become engaged in community-based service-learning projects.
 Specific opportunities for practical and field-based experiences include but are not limited to:

 - Volunteer Opportunities – SCSU students have the opportunity to work collaboratively with current faculty within their areas of expertise.
 Students have the opportunities to learn and apply skills within the areas such as criminal justice, social inequalities, and demography.